framps/raspiBackupDoc/en/src/backup-options.md

 ### -T: Specify the partitions to be backed up during partition-based backup

-If the partition-oriented backup mode was selected with the option -P, this option can be used to define which partitions are to be backed up. should be backed up.
+If the partition-oriented backup mode was selected with the option -P, this option can be used to define which partitions should be backed up.
 Example: -T "1 2 5" backs up the first two and the fifth partition. partition.
 With * all partitions are backed up.